The beauty of observation is more important than the observation of beauty.

 What ails thee?

 Personally, I have a necessity to find out about the ailments, and good practice would start with a diagnosis.
 Though preferring knowledge over ignorance and reason over desperation, I have come to suspect that intelligence and reality, like many of our other well-considered qualifications, are much overrated or worse, obsolete.
 This leaves us with the necessity to find more adequate instruments of analysis, as holistic and universal as possible so as to discover the direction in which truth lies.
-In this, art shows promise.
+In this, art shows necessary promise.